List of unreleased songs recorded by Pink Floyd: "Corrosion in the Pink Room"

 "Corrosion in the Pink Room" is a song written by Waters, Gilmour, Wright, and Mason.
 It is an instrumental piece that was played at their live shows during the early 1970s.
 It is a very avant-garde piece, with eerie piano playing by Wright and scatting by Waters, reminiscent of the sounds on "Several Species of Small Furry Animals Gathered Together in a Cave and Grooving with a Pict".
 Halfway through, the song transitions to a jazzy blues jam, similar to "Funky Dung".
 It also was known to feature the "whalesong effect", used during live performances of "Embryo" and, later on, "Echoes".
 Roger Waters often meddled with their manager Steve O'Rourke while performing, indicated by him calling out "Steven" in this song.

 "The Merry Xmas Song"

 "The Merry Xmas Song" is a humorous song written for a one-off performance on BBC radio in 1969, during the Zabriskie Point soundtrack sessions, and performed around 1975.
-It is notable as one of only six Pink Floyd songs to feature Mason on vocals (Barrett's "Scream Thy Last Scream", "Corporal Clegg", "One of These Days", "Signs of Life", and "Learning to Fly").
+It is notable as one of only six Pink Floyd songs to feature Mason on vocals (the others are Barrett's "Scream Thy Last Scream", "Corporal Clegg", "One of These Days", "Signs of Life", and "Learning to Fly").